zhiyhu/scFT-paper/README.md

 * In `deconvolution/DEanalysis_EMThigh_TCGA.Rmd` and its report `deconvolution/d DEanalysis_EMThigh_TCGA.html`, we studied the molecular characteristics of those EMT-high tumours that had worse prognosis.

+## Video

+A video explaining the bio finding of our work at https://youtu.be/AwKZVEtzjhs